These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 And what does that mean?

-There are many supplements that purportedly decrease cortisol, but their supporting evidence relies exclusively on animal studies or their results in human trials have been mixed.
+There are many supplements that purportedly decrease cortisol, but their supporting evidence relies exclusively on animal studies or their results in human trials have been inconclusive.

 Supplements that have been found to reduce cortisol, but only in animal studies, include: